 “Consistency with rules, clear expectations, put something that kids can look forward to (school-wide / classroom based).” – anonymous

 “Consistency, especially in the beginning of the year.
-I teach kindergarten and expectations are practiced, practiced and practiced again.
-Each time I make sure it is exactly how it should be and if it’s not, we practice again.
-I try to always leave time so we are not rushing especially for clean up and transitions.
-If the expectations are all materials need to be cleaned up and put away, voice level at zero and hands on head to get called to line up, I make sure that it is that way every time.
+I teach kindergarten, and expectations are practiced and practiced again.
+Each time I make sure it is exactly how it should be, we practice again if it’s not.
+I always try to leave time so we are not rushing, especially for clean-up and transitions.
+If the expectations are all materials need to be cleaned up and put away, voice level at zero, and hands-on head to get called to line up, I make sure that it is that way every time.
 Consistency is key.” – anonymous

 “Be consistent and never make emotion-based decisions.” -Spec Ed teacher, K-6 combo class